-So, was I born a porcupine or did I become a porcupine?
-Is it a genetic predisposition or external things that have influenced me?
-In other words, is it nature or nurture?
+So was I born a porcupine or did I become a porcupine?
+Is it a genetic predisposition or external factors that have influenced me?
+Is it nature or nurture that makes us prone to prickly moods?
 I believe the answer is “yes.”
 It’s both.
 I was born a selfish creature who wants what he wants when he wants it.
 I was also raised in a world that has influenced me as well.

 You Might Be a Porcupine If…

-Comedian Jeff Foxworthy has a well-known gig where he gives a lot of funny examples of how “You might be a redneck if…” Well, check out these porcupine characteristics and evaluate whether you think you have any porcupine-ish tendencies.
+You’ve probably seen comedian Jeff Foxworthy’s well-known “you might be a redneck” bit.
+Well, check out these porcupine characteristics and evaluate whether you think you have any porcupine-ish tendencies:

-- Porcupines have sharp quills on its back, sides, and tail, but its belly is tender and vulnerable.
+Porcupines have sharp quills on their backs, sides, and tails, but their bellies are tender and vulnerable.
 So, if you are often prickly, even though you have a lovable, tender side, you might be a porcupine.

-- Porcupines are very vocal animals, with a variety of calls including moans, grunts, coughs, wails, whines, shrieks, and tooth clicking.
-If you make a lot of unnecessary grunting, or do a lot of whining or complaining, you might be a porcupine.
+Porcupines are very vocal animals, with a variety of calls including moans, grunts, coughs, wails, whines, shrieks, and tooth clicking.
+If you do a lot of unnecessary grunting or a lot of whining or complaining, you might be a porcupine.

 The First Step to Recovery